 In addition, domestic partners can dissolve their union without going through Nevada divorce proceedings.

 Couples can achieve many of the same rights through a cohabitation agreement.
-But a cohabitation agreement does not confer any rights automatically.
-Each right must be agreed upon individually.
-And there is no right of inheritance for couples who live together other than through a will.
+Though a cohabitation agreement does not confer any rights automatically: Each right must be agreed upon individually, and there is no right of inheritance for couples who live together other than through a will.

 Additionally, neither a domestic partnership nor a cohabitation agreement can confer all of the rights and responsibilities of marriage.
 Married couples enjoy more favorable treatment under the federal tax code.
 They can also receive Social Security benefits if their spouse dies or is disabled.

-And finally, married couples in Nevada do not need to live together to enjoy the benefits of their relationship.
-Under a domestic partnership or cohabitation agreement, couples must reside at the same address.
+Finally, married couples in Nevada do not need to live together to enjoy the benefits of their relationship.
+Under a domestic partnership or cohabitation agreement, couples must reside at the same address.5

 In Nevada, there are two ways for domestic partners to terminate their partnership.

-Or if the couple is childless and there are no disputed issues of property ownership or support, they may pay a fee and file a Notice of Termination of Domestic Partnership with the Nevada Secretary of State.
+- If the couple is childless and there are no disputed issues of property ownership or support, they may pay a fee and file a Notice of Termination of Domestic Partnership with the Nevada Secretary of State.6

 Getting married or entering a legally-acknowledged domestic partnership can have a significant impact on the rights of same-sex couples in Nevada.